freakified/jga/README.md

 * Interact with a cast of colorful characters
 * Use your knife prowess to slice through a variety of enemies via simplified, turn-based, RPG-style combat!

-## A full-length indie RPG that is completely open source!
+## A full-length indie RPG that is completely open source, including...

-JGA includes:

 * A linear cutscene system allowing for long-winded conversations between characters.
 * A turn-based RPG battle system with a status effect (sleep)
-* A chapter based save system which supports
+* A chapter based save system
 * Much more!